Back to home

 Course events

 Events appear as blocks on your timetable.
 They have a coloured header depending on the course they belong to, which if the event is optional (i.e. not a full class event) will be striped and have an "OPT" label on it.
-By default all optional events will appear closed, so you can just see the header.
+By default, all optional events will appear closed, so you can just see the header.
 The event is labelled with the event type (e.g. lecture), name, weeks it runs in, locations and additional information is available:

 Optional course events

-Optional events are not optional in the sense that you can choose whether or not you want to take them, but are events that must be chosen between.
+Optional events are not optional in the sense that you can choose whether you want to take them, but are events that must be chosen between.
 Note that sometimes the allocations of these will be done within your school.

 If you see an optional event, it will have a label e.g. 'C3' on the right of it.
 This means it is part of the 'C' group of options, of which you must pick on of the numbered sets.
 Hovering over these events will tell you what you must choose between more clearly, e.g. it may say "Choose one of options C1-C5".
 It is possible that there will be multiple events with the same label, e.g. several labelled "C3".
 In this case, if you choose "C3", you must take all of these events.